Links are sprinkled towards the end of your reading.

 Monthly Moment Rest Suggestions

 ~ Clean out your car, fridge, purse, a room or closet in your home (you may have to do a room in phases if it's been neglected, or get in a weekly rhythm to organize/clean in phases).
+Sis, delegation is your friend - you can always pay someone else to tackle bigger organizational/cleaning needs.

 ~ Donate excess toys and outgrown clothes to a friend or to an organization.